 PHOTO ID REQUIRED.
 Voters must present either one (1) form of photo ID or two (2) forms of non-photo ID from from an approved list.
 A voter without ID may vote a provisional ballot, but must return to the polling place on Election Day or go to a County Election Office within five (5) days to prove their identity.
 Click HERE for more info.

-APPLICATION DEADLINE: Must be received by 5pm on the second Friday before Election Day.
+Received by the second Friday before Election Day,

 STATE-LEVEL & CONGRESSIONAL PRIMARIES

-- Voters who are Undeclared or registered as Nonpartisan may vote for any candidate in the Primary Election.
+• Voters who are registered as nonpartisan/independent may vote any party's ballot EXCEPT Libertarian.

-- Voters registered in a recognized political party may only vote for a candiates from their political party.
+• Voters registered in a recognized political party may only vote their party's ballot.

 Youth Vote in Primary?

 NO. Contact your state representatives and ask them to allow all voters who will be eighteen (18) on or before any Election to vote in the preceding Primary Election.

 Students attending college in Arizona should visit the CAMPUS PROJECT for more information on registering to vote and voting in Arizona.

 Military and Overseas Voters should go to the Federal Voting Assistance Program website for more information on registering to vote and voting in Arizona.